suriyun-io-games/dot-io-playfab-client/README.md

 - Purchasing items with real money

 ## Limitation
-- Cannot use Requisite price option for an in-game items
 - Play game services work with Android only

 ## How to use